tokenring-ai/memory/README.md

 - **Memory Storage**: Store and retrieve memories as strings in an ordered list
 - **Context Integration**: Memories are automatically injected into agent context for all future interactions
-- **Session Management**: Session-scoped storage—memories clear on chat reset
+- **Session Management**: Session-scoped storage—memories clear on chat or memory resets
 - **Sub-agent Persistence**: Memories automatically persist to sub-agents
 - **Multiple Interfaces**: Tools and chat commands for programmatic and interactive management
 - **State Management**: Built-in state serialization/deserialization for persistence
+- **Context Injection**: Automatic injection of memories into agent context via context handlers

 This package is designed for use in AI agent applications, enhancing context awareness during conversations or tasks.